GoogleChrome/developer.chrome.com/site/en/articles/new-headless/index.md

 #### `--virtual-time-budget`

 The `--virtual-time-budget` enables time travel!
-Well, kinda.
-Virtual Time acts as a “fast-forward” for any time-dependent code (e.g. `setTimeout`/`setInterval`).
+Well, to some extent.
+Virtual Time acts as a “fast-forward” for any time-dependent code (for example, `setTimeout`/`setInterval`).
 It forces the browser to execute any of the page’s code as fast as possible while making the page believe that the time actually goes by.

 `--virtual-time-budget` is most commonly used as a replacement for `--timeout`, like this: